HIPAA, HITECH & TCPA Compliance in Social Media Marketing

-The question we keep receiving from our clients is simple: what are the rules for medical practices regarding texting patients and marketing to them through social media?
+The question we keep receiving from our clients is simple: what are the HIPAA rules for medical practices regarding texting patients and using social media marketing?
 The answers turned out to be complex but we share them in this month’s newsletter, which we consider an important read for the entire medical community.

 For answers, we turned to Medical Justice, a “Preferred Vendor” of our sister company (SEOversite), for advice.
 Their mission since 1998 has been to “to deter the filing of frivolous medical malpractice lawsuits and to enable viable responses and remedies from wrongful suits against physicians,” so we knew they would be the perfect folks with whom to speak.
 The founder of Medical Justice, an attorney and neurosurgeon by training, Dr. Jeffrey Segal, has been kind enough to serve as our guest writer this month for our iScreamSocialMedia newsletter and we thank him for his contribution and advice on legalities involving marketing to patient lists through social media and text (SMS Marketing).

 Guest Edition: Written by Dr. Jeffrey Segal – Founder – Medical Justice & eMerit